 This list is not inclusive of all the food items you should avoid.
 However, they do serve as excellent examples of the types of food you shouldn’t be eating while wearing braces.
 If you aren’t sure if a certain food is safe, feel free to ask one of our orthodontists for advice.

 Request an Appointment With Us

 Still have questions?
-Our orthodontists in Grand Rapids and Grandville would be more than happy to answer your questions.
+Our orthodontists in Grand Rapids and Grandville, MI, would be more than happy to answer your questions.
 To schedule a free consultation, call Armbrecht & Wierenga Orthodontics today.
 We hope to hear from you soon!